Beating the Homesick Blues

 - Involve your child in plans about being away—Being part of the decisions gives children some control over the situation and makes homesickness less likely.

 - Talk with your child—Let your child know what to expect and let them express concerns.
 You may be able to talk through many situations that your child will encounter and how they might be dealt with.

 - Pack some familiar items—Have your child bring some favorite items, such as a pillow or a favorite pair of pajamas.

 - Keep busy—Activities can help create distraction, especially if they're fun.

-- Keep communication lines open—Set a time to make contact, but be careful about how much time is spent on a phone call or text messaging.
+- Keep communication lines open—If allowed, set a time to make contact, but be careful about how much time is spent on a phone call or text messaging.
 It's important to allow separation so your child can adjust to new surroundings.

 - Plan ahead—If an extended summer camp stay is coming up, talk with a camp counselor about plans for handling children who are homesick.
 Keep in mind that the goal is to have your child stay at camp.

 - Buddy up—Send your child off to summer camp with a best friend, sibling, or cousin.